sfbrigade/sfbrigade.github.io.2017-11-05/_posts/blog/2015-01-18-code-for-san-francisco-gets-sponsored.md

   - State of the Brigade
 ---

-I joined Code for San Francisco in October of 2013 and immediately found myself surround by a group of people dedicated to improving the lives of fellow City residents.
+I joined Code for San Francisco in October of 2013 and immediately found myself surrounded by a group of people dedicated to improving the lives of fellow City residents.
 At the time we didn't have money or tangible resources, but we did have passion and a deep motivation to change our city.

 Our enthusiasm was contagious and it spurred buzz within the community, which, along with a dedicated core team and a series of successful events, brought even more passionate and motivated people to our cause ... and the attention from potential sponsors.